LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ```
 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/411cdf37-4b58-456b-bee9-691fed1fe092)

-It was observed that the dataset has outliers
+It was observed that the dataset has outliers, there is a High gap difference between the minimum values and the first quartile of the Age, Urea, Cr, Chol, HbA1c.
+Furthermore, the considerable discrepancy between the maximum values and the third quartile of the
+Age, Urea, Cr, HbA1c

 ``` Python
 df.describe()